Procurement and Commissioning Strategy

 Central government transparency requirements enforce a number of changes to the way public contracting bodies record procurement activity.
 We will achieve this by publishing the following on our website:

-- A quarterly contracts register
+- a quarterly contracts register

-- Spending over £500 and purchase card purchases
+- spending over £500 and purchase card purchases

-- Performance on paying contractors within 30 days
+- performance on paying contractors within 30 days

-- Advertising and publication of tender documents on Contracts Finder and Find a Tender (where legally required)
+- advertising and publication of tender documents on Contracts Finder and Find a Tender (where legally required)

 Fairness and consistency